 Concurrent Engineering and designing for manufacturability are a systematic approach to product manufacturing that maximizes quality and efficiency while minimizing production cost and lead time.
 By applying these practices to every project that comes into Machine Incorporated, we’ve been able to provide our customers with a service that’s more valuable than ever.

 The design processes for engineers often takes into consideration the functionality of the final product while focusing less on manufacturability.
-Concurrent engineering at Machine Incorporated allows us to approach our customers and say “You’ve designed it this way – but you’d get the same results and spend less if we could do it this way instead.”
+Concurrent engineering at Machine Incorporated allows us to approach our customers and say “You’ve designed it this way – but you’d get the same results and where to find nolvadex and clomid spend less if we could do it this way instead.”
 By offering design assistance for manufacturability we can suggest valuable changes that can reduce the cost of the part while never sacrificing functionality or performance.

 Concurrent engineering and design for manufacturability benefit our customers in a number of ways.
 Some of these benefits include: